Suped

 How to rewrite awkward automated responses

 The cleanest fix is to write separate copy for high-sensitivity categories.
 Do not force every form type through one sentence.
-A billing question, abuse report, and bug report need different acknowledgement text because the recipient's emotional state is different.
+A billing question and an abuse report need different acknowledgement text because the recipient's situation is different.

 Before and after copytext